Alexander Aoraha

-Alexander Moaid Goria Aoraha (أليكساندر أوراها; born 17 January 2003) is a professional footballer who plays as a midfielder for club Ebbsfleet United on loan from club Queens Park Rangers.
+Alexander Moaid Goria Aoraha (أليكساندر أوراها; born 17 January 2003) is a professional footballer who plays as a midfielder for Iraq Stars League club Al-Zawraa.
 Born in England, he represents Iraq internationally.

 Club career

 Queens Park Rangers

 Having joined the club aged eleven, Aoraha signed a two-year scholarship in July 2019.
 Following the conclusion of his scholarship, he signed a new contract following the conclusion of the 2020–21 season.

 On 16 August 2023, Aoraha made his senior debut as a substitute in a 1–0 EFL Cup defeat to Norwich City.
 Having seen his progress stunted by an injury, he signed a new contract at the end of the 2023–24 season.

 On 10 December 2024, Aoraha joined National League club Ebbsfleet United on a one-month loan deal.

+Al-Zawraa

+On 20 January 2026, Aoraha signed for Iraq Stars League club Al-Zawraa for an undisclosed fee.

 International career

 Iraq U-23

-Eligible to represent England or Iraq internationally, through his father, a Chaldean Catholic people from Iraq, Alex chose to represent the latter.
+Eligible to represent England or Iraq internationally, through his father, a Chaldean Catholic Assyrian from Iraq, Alex chose to represent the latter.

 Aoraha received his first call-up for the U-23s in January 2022 for a training camp in Antalya, Turkey in preparation for the 2022 AFC U-23 Asian Cup, during which he played every match.
 He has won 6 caps and scored 2 goals for the U-23s.